Waking Your Baby From A Nap: Is It A Good Idea?

 Your Little One Slept Past Their Schedule

-A baby should have a daytime schedule that they should follow.
+Babies should have a daytime schedule that they should follow.
 Sleep cycles are always important.
 Having a certain time when one wakes up can be a good thing.
-However, there are many times when the baby sleeps over their schedule.
-Oversleeping can ruin their bedtime schedule, and night sleep is something parents don’t want to mess around with.
-Nights are tiring, and if you can get your baby to sleep through the night, you can get some rest, too.
+However, there are many times when your child sleeps over their schedule.
+Oversleeping cannot preserve bedtime schedule, and night sleep is something parents don’t want to mess around with.

 Source: flickr.com

-• When The Baby Hasn’t Eaten For A Few Hours
+When The Child Hasn’t Eaten For A Few Hours

 Are Catnaps Good?